 Image Sizes and Byte Sizes

 With any mobile design another consideration is how large your images are in height and width as well as in byte count.
-For our mobile sites the largest image we might include may be around 50kb, however, we do have many mobile sites that include under 30kb for the entire homepage including all images.
+For our mobile sites the largest image we might include may be around 150kb, however, we do have many mobile sites that are under 500kb for the entire homepage including all images, scripts and text.
 Mobile devices and ISPs increase in speed every year and offer more bandwidth so these numbers are only a general rule.
-Our recommendation for the highest mobile compatibility is to keep your homepage under 100kb total with all images and files for quick loading speeds.
+Our recommendation for the highest mobile compatibility is to keep your homepage under 1 meg total with all images and files for quick loading speeds.

 When saving your images, select medium to high quality depending on the type of image and placement on the page.
 Usually background images can be saved at a lower quality.
 You may need to do some experimenting while saving.